-- " Extensive pre-service and ongoing TIC training for case managers and their supervisors: The 7 Essential Ingredients of Trauma Informed Care. - " Trauma-informed assessments to service-involved children. - " Trauma-informed case planning, guided by a staffing protocol explicitly designed for this program. - " Specialized supervision and consultation from a clinical supervisor, caregiver support specialist, program administrator and national expert.
-(Dr. Bruce Perry)
+- Extensive pre-service and ongoing training for case managers and supervisors in the 7ei. - Trauma-informed assessments to service-involved children. - Trauma-informed case planning, guided by a staffing protocol designed explicitly for this program. - Specialized supervision and consultation from a clinical supervisor, caregiver support specialist, program administrator and national expert (Dr. Bruce Perry).

 From 2013-2016, researchers followed about 600 children in child welfare in Milwaukee County.
-The treatment group of children, (comprised of youth served in 2 program teams), determined about half received the series of interventions described above.
+The treatment group (comprised of youth served in two program teams), determined about half received the series of interventions described above.
 Two additional teams were selected as a comparison group.
 These youth received general Trauma Informed Care strategies.